-Yogurt and flour is all you need to make these Weight Watchers Bagels!
+Yogurt and flour are all you need to make these Weight Watchers Bagels!
 The topping is up to you – everything seasoning, poppy or sesame seeds, or just plain.
 Unlike traditional bagels, these are baked and not boiled first!
 Only 3 points per bagel!

 One of my closest workmates, Lesli, has been following the Weight Watchers program for over two years now.
 She has lost a majorly significant amount of weight, to the point that I tell her constantly that she’s beginning to look frail!
 Hahaha – don’t worry, I’m not being mean.
 That’s the type of relationship we have.